wjaelee/woongjaelee.com/src/data/hero/index.md

 ---
 category: 'hero section'
-title: 'Frontend Developer'
+title: 'Student Adventurer & Software Engineer'
-subtitle: 'I am the Great Gatsby'
+subtitle: "Hi there!
+I'm Woongjae 👋"
-content: 'Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.'
+content: "I'm a mathematician and a software engineer aspiring to change people's lives for the better.
+I think of research as finding the beauty and the truth in the uncharted territories.
+Come and join me on the journey!
+We will have so much fun :)"
 linkTo: '/resume/'
-linkText: 'View My Profile'
+linkText: 'View My Resume'
 ---